 The Medici family faced many religious controversies and challenges.
 Some critics accused them of using their spiritual authority for personal gain.

-Powerful enemies sometimes tried to frame the Medici as corrupt or heretical.
+Powerful enemies sometimes attempted to discredit the Medici by portraying them as corrupt or heretical.
 During the rule of certain Medici popes, the Catholic Church experienced deep divisions and open conflicts with reformers.

 These included financial scandals tied to indulgences and the tricky politics surrounding the Reformation.
 The Medici often responded by defending conservative religious values and seeking unity.

-Their approach to religious conflicts sometimes led to tension between Florence and Rome.
+Their approach to religious conflicts sometimes led to tension between Florence and the Roman Catholic Church.
 This sparked debates over religious faith, church politics, and the true nature of their influence.

 Medici Religious Ceremonies, Devotion, and Their Public Image